English Placement Test Grammar PDF: A Practical Teacher Shortcut

 Related teacher resources

-A practical tense-check workflow for teachers who need a quick past simple vs present perfect quiz, plus a better way to build one from their own lesson notes.
+A practical guide for adult ESL teachers and language programs that need a more useful placement workflow, plus a cleaner way to build internal checks from their own intake and lesson material.